Joseph0M/DIYson-SolarCycle/README.md

 # DIYson-SolarCycle
-Software that adds support for solar tracking to the DIYson Lamp
+Firmware that adds support for solar tracking, WiFi Comaptibility and other Smart fetures to Steven Bennett's DIYson Lamp Project

 # Solar Tracking with the DIYson